FlipsideCrypto/solana-models/models/descriptions/inner_index.md

 {% docs inner_index %}

-Location of the inner instruction within an instruction (event)
+Location of the instruction within an instruction's (event) inner instruction

 {% enddocs %}